Peru Gay Group Trip: Lima, Cusco, Machu Picchu & the Sacred Valley

 -

-Welcome to Lima!
-Upon arrival at Jorge Chávez International Airport (LIM), you'll be warmly welcomed by our local team and transferred by private vehicle to your hotel in Miraflores, Lima's most vibrant and walkable neighborhood.
-After check-in, the rest of the day is yours — rest up, take a stroll along the cliffside Malecón, or grab your first pisco sour.
+After check-in, the rest of the day is yours so you can rest up, take a stroll along the cliffside Malecón, or grab your first pisco sour.
 You've made it!
 Exact meeting times and details will be shared on our group WhatsApp chat and the official timed guide released closer to the trip date.

 -